jbiason/blog/content/quotes/charles-schulz/index.md

 tags = ["quotes", "charles schulz", "future"]
 +++

-> Don't worry about the world coming to an end today.
+> "Don't worry about the world coming to an end today.
 It's already tomorrow
-> in Australia.
+> in Australia."